mkostrun/UBASIC-PLUS/README.md

 - *prog*

   The CLI enters the line input mode.
 Everything entered on the serial port is considered as a sequential line in the script.
+Repeated execution of *prog* erases the previous script.

 - *run*